alvarocafe/BB/README.md

 where k is the thermal condutivity in the Laplace equation and the wavenumber in the Helmholtz equation.
 BEM_base will analyse the mesh and choose the solver accordingly, for linear and quadratic elements.

-## Instalation
+## Installation
 ---
-The project runs on Julia 0.5.2.
+The project runs on Julia 0.6.2.
 To include the dependecies, simply clone the repository and include the files.

     git clone https://github.com/alvarocafe/BEM_base
 And run the code given above.